 General Liability Insurace

 Commercial general liability insurance policies cover bodily injury and property damage.
-It may also help protect your premises, products, operations and completed operations.
-This coverage is the first or core policy most business will purchase.
+It may also help protect your premises, products, operations, and completed operations.
+This coverage is the first or core policy most businesses will purchase.

 Workers Compensation & Employers Liability

-Provides statutorily required Workers Compensations and Employers Liability benefits to your employees incurred from work-related injury or certain diseases.
-(Some ofﬁcer, partners, individuals, or LLC members may be able to “opt out”.)
+Provides statutorily required Workers Compensations and Employers Liability benefits to your employees incurred from a work-related injury or certain diseases.
+(Some ofﬁcer, partners, individuals, or LLC members may be able to “opt-out.”)

 Commercial Property Insurance

 Commercial property insurance protects the “real” property owned by your business – your building, equipment, store fixtures, and more.
-It provides protection against, fire, wind, lightning, hail, theft, etc.
+It protects against fire, wind, lightning, hail, theft, etc.

 Business Personal Property

-Business personal property coverage refers to “non-real” property owned by a business.
-It generally covers items of value that are not considered structural, fixture, vehicle or aircraft, such as inventory, desks, chairs, etc. Coverage is often limited to within 100 feet of the business.
+Business personal property coverage refers to a “non-real” property owned by a business.
+It generally covers items of value that are not considered structural, fixture, vehicle, or aircraft, such as inventory, desks, chairs, etc. Coverage is often limited to within 100 feet of the business.

 Commercial Auto / Business Auto

 A commercial vehicle insurance policy provides financial protection for businesses that operate company vehicles.
-Like a personal auto policy, there is coverage available for bodily injury, property damage, personal injury protection or medical payments, uninsured motorist, underinsured motorist, comprehensive and collision.
+As a personal auto policy, there is coverage available for bodily injury, property damage, personal injury protection or medical payments, uninsured motorist, underinsured motorist, comprehensive, and collision.
 The vehicle and trailers (if applicable) must be titled in the business name.